 \subsection{Novel Forecasting Paradigm}

 The current frameworks in LTSF involve two main strategies: 1-step Auto Regressive (AR(1)) and Direct Output (DO).
 While AR models perform consistently with recurrent state space models like RNNs \citep{lstm4ltsf}, they are known to suffer from significant error accumulation in long-horizon forecasting and are empirically evidenced to largely fall behind DO in LTSF \citep{zhou2021informer}, making a strong reason for the dominant position of DO in LTSF.
 However, the shortcomings of the DO approach itself have been largely overlooked.
 We argue that despite its simplicity, the most significant weakness of DO, particularly when compared to AR, is its lack of inherent causality in the structure of the predictive representations.

-To illustrate this, we conduct a simple experiment in Fig.\ref{fig:multiple_parallel}: we consecutively split a forecast of length $L$ into $m$ non-overlapped sub-forecasts with length $L/m$, and each part is predicted by an independent linear head from a shared representation.
+To illustrate this, we conduct a simple experiment in Fig.\ref{fig:multiple_parallel}: we consecutively split a forecast of length $L$ into $m$ non-overlapped chunks with length $L/m$, and each is predicted by an independent linear head from a shared representation.
 The final forecast is a concatenation of these segments.
 Empirically, it turns out that the performance of this multi-headed model is nearly identical to a standard DO model with a single head predicting the full horizon.
-This result suggests that the NF is unaware of the temporal relationships within the future sequence and makes the prediction without considering the distance/interval between the input history and output future.
-As a result, it learns to forecast each segment independently, which is fundamentally anti-intuitive.
+This result suggests that the NF is almost unaware of the temporal relationships within the future sequence and makes the prediction without considering the interval between the input history and the output future.
+As a result, it learns to forecast each segment independently, which seems counter-intuitive.